sjl/.plan/README.markdown

 working, except the newline handling is going to be kind of a pain.
 But I can live with that for now, in exchange for being able to edit in Vim with Paredit and sending to a REPL easily.

+## 2019-04-18

+More poking around at MakerLisp.

+I know I'm going to need user input for a game, so my first idea is to see if I can make some reading functions.  `read-line` would be good for a text adventure.
+I found an example implementation in the shunting yard demo, but also tried writing my own.
+I wrote a bunch of other stuff along the way too.
+Did `read-byte` and `read-char`.
+Not sure how to go about making the `-no-hang` variants.

+Is there something like CL's `macroexpand-1` that will only do one level of macroexpansion?
+It's a bit hard to read when *everything* gets expanded…

+Symbols don't seem to be printed readably.

+Spent 15+ minutes wondering why my `defmacro` macro would go into an infinite loop on the second and further tries.
+Realized it's because I was using the file as a scratch space, and so when it would `forget` itself and autoload it would be evaling the `expand` call over and over.
+I'm so dumb.

+`cadr` is a macro, so I can't map it (or, rather, I can with *very* strange results).

+`print` and friends don't return their argument, which means you can't just wrap a `(print …)` around something when debugging.